 1. Save money on food and buy local and from the supermarkets

 can be expensive but if you are on a budget then get to Tesco buy you some lunch and chill in London’s city parks.

 You can shave of a lot of money from a typical average cost of a trip to London for a week.
 You can grab yourself a meal deal for 2.99.
 That includes a sandwich, salad or wrap, then a snack and drink too.
 Meals on offer are a selection of healthy and naughty.
 Boots, Sainsbury’s does the same, they also do gourmet lunch selection by chefs like Jamie Oliver.

 They now have Tesco and Sainburys Express stores all over London which makes saving money on food while visiting London even easier.
 The point is you can find plenty of ways to eat around London without blowing the budget and eat as healthily or as unhealthy as you want.

 You also have plenty of local cafes(I am not talking chain cafes) that will rustle up a mean breakfast for a fiver!
 Also, check out markets which offer delicious meals on a budget.
 Many have a wide range too, from India, Malaysia, Lebanese, African, and so many more regions.
-Check out my post on Borough Market Breakfast for inspiration.
+Check out my post on Borough Market Breakfast

 2. Take a walk – Walk As Much As Possible In London

 Walk!
 Yes, you might want to have an insta-staged shoot for the gram but pack some comfortable flats in your bag too and walk yourself to a firm rear end.
 You will save on our expensive transport system.
 Leave the Tube/Underground for when you are exploring tourist sights further away from you as those will take longer to get to on foot.